karanewh/karanewh/README.md

 ## Newspaper lineage web scraper
-<p>For a forthcoming investigative series and news app, a colleague and I built a web scraper that uses the Library of Congress Chronicling America database to trace the lineages of all current U.S. newspapers.
+<p>For a forthcoming investigative series and news app, a colleague and I built a web scraper that uses the <a href="https://chroniclingamerica.loc.gov/search/titles/>Library of Congress U.S. Newspaper Directory</a> to trace the lineages of all current U.S. newspapers.
 We wrote the code for <a href ="https://github.com/karanewh/kn_data_jour_portfolio/blob/main/loc_scraper_kara.ipynb">loc_scraper_kara.ipynb</a> in Python using Selenium and exported the resulting files for further manipulation and analysis in RStudio.</p>
 <p>This scraper laid the foundation for analysis of historical newspaper coverage about our topic.
 The full project will be published by the Howard Center for investigative Journalism in fall/winter 2021.</p>